Wytamma/pybeast/README.md

 </trait>
 ```

 The script below (examples/run_BETS.sh) takes and fasta file and runs BETS on it using pyBEAST to setup the analysis.
+Here we analyse the `ice_viruses_cleaned` dataset from the TempEst [tutorial](https://beast.community/tempest_tutorial).

 ```bash
 ALIGNMENT=${1?Must provide an ALIGNMENT.fasta file}